lozhammond/hello-world/README.md

 # hello-world
-Following along with a GitHub tutorial
+Following along with a GitHub tutorial.
+I'm a total beginner dabbling in web development.